maximeq/three-js-sphere-geometries/README.md

 # three-js-sphere-geometries
-Four different meshes for modelling spheres as new geometry primitives for THREE.JS.
+Four different meshes for modelling spheres as new geometric primitives for THREE.JS.

 The different meshes are the following:
 * UV Sphere